A nonprofit advancing the arts for health & well-being

 Dose of Arts envisions a world where art becomes as habitual for health and well-being as exercise and healthy sleep.

-We advance the arts through advocacy, programming, and community — bringing creative experiences to people in order to enhance joy, connection, and flourishing.
+We advance the arts through advocacy, programming, and community, bringing creative experiences to people in order to enhance joy, connection, and flourishing.
 We educate about the power of the arts to enhance health and well-being.
-And we make that case everywhere we can: in nursing homes, in hospitals, in schools, in policy rooms, and on street corners where someone finds a painted rock and looks up what it means.
+And we make that case everywhere we can: in nursing homes, in hospitals, in schools, in policy rooms, and in the everyday moments when someone encounters art somewhere they didn't expect it and feels something shift.

 Pillar One